andrewkirrane/GitHub-Virtual-Assistant/README.md

 ## What went into this project

 I worked on this project on and off for about 2 months.
-Throughout the process I was able to build my first web scraper, albeit only a static one, and I was also exposed to the frontend languages for the first time.
+Throughout the process I was able to build my first web scraper and I was also exposed to the frontend languages for the first time.
+I also had the opportunity to do some feature engineering on the GitHub FAQs so that the answers had a broader range of possible questions.
 I built a full pipeline that collects data, cleans and stores it, utilizes it to train a model which is then saved, and finally uses the saved model to create predicted responses to user inputs and displays them on a clean UI.
-I had a lot of fun figuring out the new technologies and putting together a polished, finished product.
+I had a lot of fun figuring out the new technologies and putting together a polished finished product.

 **Feel free to download the code and play around with it!**